php-censor/php-censor/docs/en/configuring_project.md

 * Option `verbose` enable/disable verbosity of plugins output (Default value: `verbose: true`).

-* Option `clone_depth: N` allows to clone repository with partial history (Git clone option `--depth=N`).
+* Option `clone_depth: N` allows cloning repository with partial history (Git clone option `--depth=N`).
 Option supports Git (GitHub, GitLab, BitBucket, Gogs) and Svn (Subversion) builds.

     **ATTENTION!:** Option `clone_depth` should be set only from web-interface (Project edit page) because it should be known before repository cloning.
-Also you should understand that some features or plugins with the option may work with unpredictable result.
+Also, you should understand that some features or plugins with the option may work with unpredictable result.

 * Option `directory` sets default directory path for all plugins (It may be overloaded by the plugin option